samtron1412/docs/archlinux.md

 - Del a existing group: `$ groupdel [group]`

 ### Privilege escalation

-### Service management:
+### Service management
 + list all units of system: $ systemctl
-	+ list all failed units: $ systemctl --failed Activate a unit immediately:
++ list all failed units: $ systemctl --failed
+Activate a unit immediately:
 	# systemctl start unit
 Deactivate a unit immediately:
 	# systemctl stop unit
 Restart a unit:
 	# systemctl restart unit
 Ask a unit to reload its configuration:
 	# systemctl reload unit
 Show the status of a unit, including whether it is running or not:
 	$ systemctl status unit
 Check whether a unit is already enabled or not:
 	$ systemctl is-enabled unit
 Enable a unit to be started on bootup:
 	# systemctl enable unit
 Disable a unit to not start during bootup:
 	# systemctl disable unit
 Show the manual page associated with a unit (this has to be supported by the unit file):
 	$ systemctl help unit
 Reload systemd, scanning for new or changed units:
 	# systemctl daemon-reload

 - Power management:
 	Shut down and reboot the system: